Work–life balance in South Korea: Work life-balance in Korea

-Labor history of South Korea and the recognition process of Waravel
+Labor history of South Korea and the recognition process of Warabal

 Through economic development in the 1960s, Korean society shifted from an agricultural society to an industrial one.
 In the 1970s, export-oriented heavy and chemical industrialization achieved considerable growth.
 But this was a low-paying, long-time system, centered on labor-intensive industries.
 In other words, Warabal was not only not made in South Korean society, but it was also not recognized.

 After Jeon Tae-il died in Cheonggye Plaza on November 13, 1970, shouting, "We are not machines" and "Follow the Labor Standards Act," the peace market was ordered to abide by the Labor Standards Act and the dream of forming a labor union was realized.
 The words 'we are not machines' prompted Jeon to reconsider who we are and think about the human rights of workers who are not protected by the law as well as workers.
 This incident was the beginning of South Korea's Warabal.

 In today's Korean society, Warabal is a satisfactory state of life that properly distributes energy and time to work and daily life, drawing a lot of attention from office workers.
-But still in Korean society, Warabal is incomplete.
-This is a natural response that the Korean society, which has been struggling with growth, has come up with after suffering low growth and job insecurity.
+But still, in Korean society, Warabal is incomplete.
+This is a natural response that Korean society, which has been struggling with growth, has come up with after suffering low growth and job insecurity.
 In fact, Korea ranked 36th in the OECD's "Better Life Index" in 2016, the lowest among 38 countries.

 Recently, South Korea has been trying to raise awareness of Warabal.
 In 2018, mobile apps that can help Warabal have become popular in South Korea.
 According to a 2017 social survey released by the National Statistical Office last year, the highest percentage of respondents who were not satisfied with their leisure life after work was "economic burden."
-As a result, PT (Personal Translation) training app and foreign language 1:1 private tutoring service are gaining popularity recently.
+As a result, PT (Personal Translation) training app and foreign language 1:1 private tutoring services are gaining popularity recently.
 Also, classes to develop your hobbies and talents after work are becoming popular.
 In 2019, the South Korean company has recently released products that automatically shut down its computers at the end of working hours and allow people to conveniently report to and from work via mobile apps.
 It will allow employees to use work hours more flexibly and comply with the legal working hours of up to 52 hours.